Basic Usage of Process Management

 When the action is performed, the status changes from the one you have set in the Status before taking action section to the one set here.

 You can select a status from the statuses set in Step 3.
-In this example, select "Applying."
+In this example, we will select "Applying".

 Screenshot: "Status After Action Taken" You have successfully set up the first portion of the workflow, from the first status to the next one (from "Before Applying" to "Apply").

-9. Set up the remaining portion in the same manner.
+9. Set up the rest of the workflow in the same manner.

-In this example, set up the workflow from the status "Apply" to "Applied" as described below.
+For this example, we will set up the workflow from the "Apply" status to the "Applied" status as described below.

 • Status before taking action: